Troubleshoot errors using Azure Blueprints

 artifact results in the processed outcome of the function being set on the artifact instead of the

 To pass a function through as a parameter, escape the entire string with

 [[resourceGroup().tags.myTag].
 The escape character causes Blueprints to

 treat the value as a string when processing the blueprint.
-Blueprints then places the function on
+The Blueprints service then places the

 Syntax and expressions in Azure Resource Manager templates.

 Deletion of a blueprint assignment doesn't complete.

 A blueprint assignment may become stuck in a non-terminal state when deleted.
 This state is caused when resources created by the blueprint assignment are still pending deletion or don't return a status code to Azure Blueprints.